zflies/JagerBombers/README.md

 ------------------------------------------------------------------------
 1. The Login Window will serve as the program's security.
-Each time an employee wishes to interact with this application, they must enter their employee specific PIN, with the exception of the Kitchen Staff.
+Each time an employee wishes to interact with this application, they must enter their employee specific PIN, with the exception of the Kitchen Staff who will share a common PIN for screen access.

    a.
 After entering a PIN and selecting "Submit," the program will
       distinguise the type of employee you are (i.e. Wait Staff, Kitchen Staff, or Manager/Owner)

    b.
-For the time being, the PIN for all Wait Staff is 1, Kitchen Staff
+The PIN is established when an employee is added to the staff by
-      is 2, and for Managers/Owners it is 3.
+      a manager.
+Please consult the DB Admin if you forgot your PIN.

 2. Depding on the type of employee, a view will be loaded (i.e. Wait Staff View, Kitchen View, and Manager/Owner View).
 Once the employee